 Things are not looking good.
-We are living in an age of meaningless subject lines, unappealing headlines and boring content.
+We are living in an age of meaningless subject lines, unappealing headlines, and boring content.
 But if you wish to change all that and send out emails that people actually care about and want to read, then this piece here is probably the most valuable thing you are going to read all day.

-It’s clear for me that most entrepreneurs just don’t get email marketing.
-They simply don’t know how to create real and practical value in their emails, so instead they are inflating too much hot air to their products and services and clogging our inboxes with these messages.
+It’s clear to me that most entrepreneurs just don’t get email marketing.
+They simply don’t know how to create real and practical value in their emails, so instead, they are inflating too much hot air to their products and services and clogging our inboxes with these messages.
 But think for a second – if you know that your products and services are useful for the majority of your audience, but somehow your audience still refuses to open your emails, then there might be an issue with your emails or content.

 If that’s the case, then You need to take a good long look at your email marketing and start to pay more attention to your content, starting with subject lines and headlines.

-So, if you are about to write a newsletter and want people to actually open and read it, then always pay attention to the following three key factors:
+So, if you are about to write a newsletter and want people to actually open and read it, then always pay attention to the following three key factors.

 1. TARGET GROUP